cert-manager/website/content/en/docs/installation/upgrading/upgrading-0.16-1.0.md

 ## Upgrade instructions per Kubernetes version

 ### Kubernetes 1.16 and above
+These are the upgrade instructions to upgrade from cert-manager `v0.14.0` or higher, please consult other upgrade guides first before upgrading to `v1.0` if you run an older version of cert-manager.

 No special requirements, you can follow the [regular upgrade process](../).

 ### Kubernetes 1.15.x